 Human Resource Management

-May 16 2011 - A TUC analysis of the 206 local authority areas by claimant to vacancies ratio from March 2005 to March 2011 shows that West Dunbartonshire and East Ayrshire have passed the inner London boroughs to become the UK's worst employment blackspots.
+February 16 2012 - A Nomisweb analysis of UK local authority areas by claimant to vacancies ratio in January 2012 shows that a number of Scottish areas have passed the inner London boroughs to become the UK's worst employment blackspots.

 Local Area